AFLplusplus/AFLplusplus/README.md

   * Andrea Fioraldi <andreafioraldi@gmail.com> and
   * Dominik Maier <mail@dmnk.co>.

-  Originally developed by Michal "lcamtuf" Zalewski.
+  Originally developed by Michał "lcamtuf" Zalewski.

   afl++ is a superiour fork to Google's afl - more speed, more and better mutations, more and better instrumentation, custom module support, etc.